slarwise/yamlls/README.md

 This repo is basically copied from [a-h/examplelsp](https://github.com/a-h/examplelsp), which is an awesome starting point for understanding how to write a language server!

-## File detection

-- Kubernetes: Everything kubernetes has `kind` and `apiVersion` on the top level.
-If the user has entered one of them, we can give completions for the other.
-- github actions?
-Can look at the filepath, if it is under github/workflows then we can be sure.
-- Other stuff?
-Not sure yet.
-- Should we treat kubernetes and github actions as their own languages?
-That would simplify the language server, if we have separate ones for each.
-For example, bash files use the shebang to identify the language, not the file extension.

-## Json schemas

-- Kubernetes: yannh/kubernetes-json-schema
-- Kubernetes Custom Resource Definitions: datreeio/CRDs-catalog
-- Github and others: json.schemastore.org